samiraahmed99/jhu_software_concepts/module_1/README.md

 1. Clone this repository
 2. Access this repository in your terminal and navigate from the `jhu_software_concepts` directory to the `module_1` directory.
-3. Create a virtual environment, activate the virtual environment and install necessary dependencies with the following commands:
+3. Create a virtual environment, activate the virtual environment, and install necessary dependencies with the following commands:
 `python -m venv venv`
 `source venv/bin/activate`